kandoo/beehive/README.md

 }
 ```

-Here, we map the message based on the string in the message data
+Here, we map an incoming message based on the string in its data
-(the name in our example).
+(i.e., the name in our example).
 This ensures that all messages
 with that name will be processed by the same bee.

 ```go